Is The Workplace A Jungle?

 Why?

 Do you know what happens when you put crabs in a bucket?
-They’ll try to escape by pulling back down others effectively preventing anyone of them from climbing out of the bucket.
+They’ll try to escape by pulling back down others, effectively preventing anyone of them from climbing out of the bucket.

 Nonetheless, the people upstairs are not naïve.
-They could easily detect the existence of termites and they get them exterminated.
+They could easily detect the existence of termites and get them exterminated.

 Watch out also for the parasites in the workplace.